kapilpokhrel/spaghetti-blog/README.md

-# Blog
+# Spaghetti-Blog
-This is the small blog site where I will be posting my blogs.
+This is the small blog site where I will be posting my blogs (I hope).